HWYkagiru/AutoKliggar/README.md

 # AutoKliggar
-An autoclicker(AutoKliggar) designed for high-speed clicking, optimized for maximum performance and efficiency.
+An autoclicker designed for high-speed clicking, optimized for maximum performance and efficiency.